 HORT 4080 Hops and History: Introduction to Beer (3 credit hours; BOK CT)

 This course is an introduction to beer and the many aspects of beer brewing and drinking that are influenced by culture, history, and geography.
 Through brewery tours, we will learn the art and science of beer making and ingredients.
 Through field trips to the Brewery District in Over-the-Rhine we will see how beer has influenced Cincinnati culture and urban form.
 Beers from around the world will be discussed and tasted to demonstrate a wide range of beer styles, ingredients, and cultural preferences.
 Students will learn to describe the taste of beer and develop their palette to assess a beer for appearance, aroma, and flavor.
 Students must be 21 years of age or older.
 A fee will be charged to cover the cost of materials.

 HORT 4082 Introduction to Wine (3 credit hours; BOK CT)

 This course is an introduction to wine and a review of many aspects of wine that are influenced by and influencing culture, history, geography, and economies.
 Through readings and discussion, this course reviews wine-making, health issues, the senses and their responses to wine, wine and food, and the taste of wine.
 Wine tastings of over 50 examples are designed to present practical experience with how vinification, viticulture, and terroir express themselves in the glass, as well as the differences that vintage, clonal origin and country of origin influence the flavors and textures of the final product.
 A fee is required to cover the cost of course materials.
 Students must be 21 years of age or older.

-Note: All Horticulture classes (HORT****) are open to all UC students, provided they have met the appropriate prerequisites or have permission of the instructor.
-A number of courses in Urban Planning (PLAN****) may also be taken with permission of the instructor.
+All Horticulture (HORT) courses are open for non-DAAP students, provided they have met the appropriate prerequisites or have permission of the instructor.